inxm-ai/enterprise-mcp-bridge/README.md

   - `agent` (string): Name of the agent/prompt to run (also used to look up a custom prompt by name).
   - `description` (string): Default prompt text if no custom prompt exists for this agent.
   - `pass_through` (bool | string, default false): Controls response visibility.
 If `true`, the agent's streamed content is shown to the user.
 If a string, it acts as a response guideline instruction added to the agent's system prompt (e.g., `"Return only the searches you are performing"`).
+  - `context` (bool | array[string], default true): Controls how much workflow context is sent to the agent. `true` sends the full context (current behavior), `false` sends no context, and an array limits context to specific references (e.g., `["detect.intent", "plan.steps"]`) using the same notation as arg mappings.
   - `depends_on` (array[string]): Agent names that must complete before this agent runs.
   - `when` (string, optional): Python-style expression evaluated against `context`; if falsy, the agent is skipped and marked with `reason: condition_not_met`.
   - `reroute` (object, optional): `{ "on": ["CODE1", ...], "to": "agent_name" }`.
 If the agent emits `<reroute>CODE1</reroute>`, the router jumps to the `to` agent next.
+    - If a reroute target is missing, has unmet dependencies, or was already completed earlier in the run, the engine stops and emits an error chunk explaining the reason (e.g., missing dependencies, already completed).
   - `tools` (array, optional): Limit available tools for this agent.
 Can be:
     - Array of strings: Simple tool names (e.g., `["get_weather", "search"]`)
     - Array of objects: Advanced tool configurations with settings and argument mappings (see below)